NFL Team Grades for Week 3

 In a battle for Los Angeles supremacy, the Chargers and Rams faced off Sunday afternoon.
 For a while, the bout was pretty even.

 Philip Rivers and the Chargers offense traded punches with the Rams throughout the first half, heading into the break with an eight-point deficit only because the Rams recovered a blocked punt in the end zone.
-That special teams gaffe proved to be huge, as the Chargers outscored them, 17-14, the rest of the way.
+That special teams gaffe proved to be huge, as the Chargers outscored them 17-14 the rest of the way.

 Rivers (226 yards, two touchdowns) was good.
 So were the Chargers running backs—Melvin Gordon and Austin Ekeler combined for 127 rushing yards and a touchdown.
 Ultimately, though, the Rams just had too many weapons on offense and defense for the Chargers to overcome.

-The defense was a major liability for the second time this season, the first being against Kansas City.
+The defense was a major liability for the second time this season, with the first being against Kansas City.
 On Sunday, the Chargers surrendered 521 yards of total offense while getting just a single sack on Jared Goff.
-Yes, the Chiefs and Rams have two very potent offenses, but the defense simply has to be better if the Chargers are going to be taken seriously as possible playoff contenders.
+Yes, the Chiefs and Rams have two potent offenses, but the defense has to be better if the Chargers are going to be taken seriously as possible playoff contenders.

 Week 3 Grade: C-